pedronachtigall/ToxCodAn-Genome/Guide/README.md

 # Toxin annotation

-## ToxCodAnGenome
+## ToxCodAn-Genome

 ### Toxin database

 We have designed toxin database with curated toxin CDSs for ..., which can be downloaded [here](https://github.com/pedronachtigall/ToxCodAn-Genome/tree/main/Databases).

-If you are working with some venomous lineage that is still not on our toxin database list, you can design a custom toxin database as decribed below.
+If you are working with some venomous lineage that is still not available in our toxin database list, you can design a custom toxin database as decribed below.

 ### Custom toxin database